 Final Thoughts & Next Steps

-Manufacturers seem to understand that drivers don’t like the reliance on touchscreens but aren’t very willing to work on more physical controls.
-There needs to be a medium between the two extremes.
-Ford, for instance, introduced this IVI system in the Mach E. It has a physical knob embedded near the bottom edge of the screen, which is similar to the solution I explored but with the added expenses of a massive, complex, custom-shaped touch screen with integrated knob and additional, small screen.
+There needs to be a medium between the two extremes of all touchscreen and all physical.
+Ford, for instance, introduced this IVI system in the Mach E. It has a physical knob embedded near the bottom edge of the screen, which is similar to the solution I explored but with the added expenses of a massive, complex, custom-shaped screen with integrated knob and additional, small screen.

-This entire project got me extremely intrigued by automotive UX and I would be very happy to continue exploring the industry.
+This entire project got me extremely intrigued by HMI and the complexities of working within massive organizations and I would be very happy to continue exploring HMI solutions.

 A photo of the dashboard of Ford's Mach-e SUV, showing the center touch screen which is punctuated with a knob control inset at the bottom of the screen.